Skip to content

 📎 Evidence

-Behavior = Meta audience datascratchpad/sdd/transcript-1.txt:64-66 (build behavior report from Facebook lookalikes/uploaded data) + scratchpad/sdd/icp-findings.md:8-10 (behavior = demographic/psychographic from Meta) + pw-enterprise/model/models.py:688 intelligence column. ✅
+Behavior = Meta audience dataconsumr-ai-intro/.work/transcripts/daily-connect-1.txt:64-66 (build behavior report from Facebook lookalikes/uploaded data) + scratchpad/sdd/icp-findings.md:8-10 (behavior = demographic/psychographic from Meta) + pw-enterprise/model/models.py:688 intelligence column. ✅

-Intent = search keyword datascratchpad/sdd/transcript-1.txt:74-76 (mentions and intent reports built using keywords) + pw-enterprise/api/intent_insights.py:1035-1037 (get_search_keywords_with_funnel_run pulls Google Trends). ✅
+Intent = search keyword dataconsumr-ai-intro/.work/transcripts/daily-connect-1.txt:74-76 (mentions and intent reports built using keywords) + pw-enterprise/api/intent_insights.py:1035-1037 (get_search_keywords_with_funnel_run pulls Google Trends). ✅

-Mentions = social commentaryscratchpad/sdd/transcript-1.txt:74-76 (mentions built from keywords) + pw-enterprise/model/models.py:926-936 SocialReport with mention_type column + respondent_prompt_composer.py:10 --mentions report input. ✅
+Mentions = social commentaryconsumr-ai-intro/.work/transcripts/daily-connect-1.txt:74-76 (mentions built from keywords) + pw-enterprise/model/models.py:926-936 SocialReport with mention_type column + respondent_prompt_composer.py:10 --mentions report input. ✅

 Three report typespw-enterprise/research_setup/FLOW.md:148-156 (global_run_report.intelligence = behavior, intent, mentions). ✅

-The platform supports both modes of research:
+The platform supports both modes of research — quantitative at survey scale and qualitative in depth:

 • Quantitative (Respondents) — survey-scale research: brand-tracking, segmentation studies, concept testing, creative/ad testing, message prioritization, polls.
 Uses lighter “respondent” personas optimized for volume and consistency.